DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/CUSTOMER/SETUP/Customer setup.md

 ---

 # Customer setup
-This section describes all the required steps for setting up EDI for Customers.
+This section provides a short overview of the required prequisites for setting up EDI for Customers.
-The Trading partner fields are used to describe how the prequisites setup are allocated to each EDI customer:
+The Trading partner fields are used to describe how the prequisites setups are allocated to an EDI customer:
 Users can access the form by navigating to **EDI > Setup > Trading partners**

 Customer Trading Partner Setup - Quick Summary (detail to follow):